aionnetwork/aion-docs/kernel/web3-access/web3-js/web3.md

 ## version

-Property of Web3 class and instance of Web3
+Property of Web3 class and the instance of Web3

 ```javascript
 Web3.version